DeanHenze/ORACLES_WISPER/readme.md

-# WISPER ORACLES data products
+# WISPER ORACLES data products and processing code
-## data products, processing code, calibration information

-Data products from the Water Isotope System for Precipitation and Entrainment Research (WISPER) during the ORACLES campaign.
-WISPER is designed to provide in-situ aircraft meausrements of atmospheric water concentration and its heavy isotope ratios D/H and 18O/16O for both total water and cloud water concentrations.
+## WISPER = Water Isotope System for Precipitation and Entrainment Research
+## ORACLES = ObseRvations of Aerosols above CLouds and their intEractionS

+Processing code to create calibrated time series files and gridded level 3 products from the WISPER
+system during the NASA ORACLES field campaign.
+Files and a quick explanation of the gridded products are available on [zenodo](https://doi.org/10.5281/zenodo.5748368).
 A detailed review of the instrument, measurements, data products, and calibration procedure can be found in [Henze et al., 2022](https://doi.org/10.5194/essd-14-1811-2022).
 The paper is also included in this directory (```essd-14-1811-2022.pdf```).

+## Background

+WISPER is designed to provide in-situ aircraft measurements of atmospheric water concentration and its heavy isotope ratios D/H and 18O/16O for both total water and cloud water concentrations.
+It outputs time series data which can then be converted to gridded products or used directly.

 ORACLES (ObseRvations of Aerosols above CLouds and their intEractionS) is a NASA earth science field experiment with three Intensive Observation Periods (IOPs) designed to study